stefanobeni/bank-saves-int/README.md

 The code also includes a `graph()` function.
 This function illustrates the optimum times to withdraw from the **Online Bonus Savings Account**.
 The output is a graph like the one below.

 ![withdrawal rate graph](https://github.com/stefanobeni/bank-saves-int/blob/main/withdrawal-rate-graph.png?raw=true)
+*Figure 1*: Graph showing the interest accumulated over a year depending on the withdrawal rate.

+**Example**: With the example parameters in the 'online-bonus-savings-account' code, the optimum number of months to withdraw money from the OBSA account would be 4 months (although the accumulated interest doesn't change much in this case for 3 and 5 months).